 Lady Bird Lake is a reservoir created by two dams on the Lower Colorado River, which flows through downtown Austin.
 Motorized boats aren’t permitted, so Lady Bird Lake is a perfect destination for kayakers, canoers and stand-up paddleboarders.
-With the Hike and Bike Trail on both sides of the lake, in addition to Zilker Park, Barton Springs, Red Bud Isle and Festival Beach along its shores, a day spent on the lake offers countless opportunities for recreation.
+With the Hike and Bike Trail on both sides of the lake, in addition to Zilker Park, Barton Springs and Red Bud Isle, a day spent on the lake offers countless opportunities for recreation.
 Plus when you’re finished, enjoy cocktails at any of the establishments along Barton Springs Road.

 2. Urban Recreation at the Barton Creek Greenbelt